octokit/plugin-rest-endpoint-methods.js/docs/users/listFollowersForAuthenticatedUser.md

-# List the authenticated user's followers
+# List followers of the authenticated user

+Lists the people following the authenticated user.

 ```js
 octokit.users.listFollowersForAuthenticatedUser();